 We both upgraded to cabins with balconies after a last-minute offer sent by Holland America was too good to pass up.
 I think we are spoiled now – the balconies were wonderful!
 The ship called into Hilo on the Big Island of Hawai’i where we met up with a fellow astronomer from Victoria who now lives there full-time.
 We next spent an overnight in Honolulu, so we had plenty of time to explore the sights in the big city before moving on to Maui and Kaua’i before sailing the 6-day return trip back to Vancouver.

-I celebrated my 65th birthday on the return trip home with my friends and I partaking of a special seafood night at the Pinnacle Grill (French menu and service with westcoast-style seafood-meat fusion) and some lovely Prosecco bubbly which complemented the seafood beautifully.
-We were also very impressed with the Tamarind Bar and Restaurant on the top deck of the ship.
+I celebrated my 65th birthday on the return trip home with my friends and I partaking of a special seafood night at the Pinnacle Grill (French menu and service with westcoast-style seafood-meat fusion – premium charge restaurant) and some lovely Prosecco bubbly which complemented the seafood beautifully.
+On two other nights, were also very impressed with the Tamarind Bar (premium charge restaurant) on the top deck of the ship.
 They served delightful Asian-fusion food, made terrific Martinis, and the service was the best aboard the ship…and that’s a high mark to beat!
-We dined at Tamarind twice, despite it being a premium charge restaurant.

 We were also impressed with the food in the Lido, which is the serve-yourself option for those who prefer to avoid the sit-down table service offered elsewhere aboard the ship.
 We also very much enjoyed the nice variety of menus offered in the main dining room, where we went for most of our meals.
 In other words, we ate our way across the Pacific in both directions!